ac-freeman/adder-codec-rs/README.md

         // Input video is scaled by this amount before transcoding .scale(0.5)

-        // Must be true for us to do anything with the events .communicate_events(true)

         // The file path to store the ADΔER events .output_events_filename("~/Downloads/events.adder".to_string())